 (Tsurumai subway line)

 Nagoya’s largest shopping district is lined with 1,200 shops both large and small, selling everything from Japanese sweets and Nagoya Meshi gourmet to the latest household appliances and fashion goods.

 (Tsurumai subway line).

 Right next to Kamimaezu Station

 Varies by store

 The Plaza is home to a huge beckoning cat (maneki neko) statue, standing 2.2 meters high, which is a symbol of the Osu shopping district.

 Osu Street Performers Festival

-The Osu Street Performers Festival that takes place every year in October brings audiences captivatingly close to the performers.
-Visitors can view a vast array of performances up close, such as juggling, dancing, pantomime, and ‘gama-no-abura-uri’ traditional performances, among others.
+The Osu Street Performers Festival that takes place in October every year brings audiences captivatingly close to the performers.
+Visitors can view a vast array of performances up close, such as juggling, dancing, pantomime, and ‘gama-no-abura-uri’ traditional performances.